sandpiper-toolchain/sandplover/docs/source/reference/mobility/index.rst

 .. hint::

-  There is a complete :doc:`Mobility Subject Guide </guides/subject_guides/mobility>` about the organization of this area of DeltaMetrics and examples for how to use and compute mobility metrics.
+  There is a complete :doc:`Mobility Subject Guide </guides/subject_guides/mobility>` about the organization of this area of sandplover and examples for how to use and compute mobility metrics.

 Mobility functions
 ==================